microsoft/Conversation-Knowledge-Mining-Solution-Accelerator/documents/CustomizeData.md

 > Note: you will need to complete the deployment steps [here](./DeploymentGuide.md) before proceeding.

 ## Prerequisites:
 1. Your data will need to be in JSON or wav format with the file name formated prefixed with "convo" then a GUID followed by a timestamp.
-For more examples of the data format, please review the sample transcripts and audio data included [here](/infra/data/)
-    * Example: convo_32e38683-bbf7-407e-a541-09b37b77921d_2024-12-07 04%3A00%3A00
+    * Example: convo_32e38683-bbf7-407e-a541-09b37b77921d_2024-12-07 04_00_00.wav

 1. Navigate to the storage account in the resource group you are using for this solution.